 I am staying fit and healthy with Darebee.
 Hiking.
 Walking.
 Biking.
 Swimming.

 Courses, Workshops & Communities

 To go deep in disciplines through online courses and workshops such as the Personal Knowledge Mastery guided by Harold Jarche.
-Another significant way in my life to go deep and at large is global communities.
+Another significant way in my life to go deep and at large is through global communities.

-Listening on the go to share actionable insights from deep conversations.
+I am listening to podcasts on the go to share actionable insights from deep conversations.
 I hear downloads of episodes when I am offline and on the go.

 Personal Knowledge Mastery’s Practices

 “I suggest that all professionals look at their seeking knowledge, sense-making, and sharing practices and see what they can improve.
-This is the focus of the PKM in 40 Days online workshop.” ~ Harold Jarche
+This is the focus of the PKM in 40 Days online workshop.” — Harold Jarche

 Here is what came up after I examined mine.